BecomeSingers is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn More

 The Dante Sound Card is plugged in the Ableton.
 Once plugged-in, you can gain access to every input and output while allowing you to modify any channel you want to modify.
 Once you’ve made your preferred alterations and modifications of the signals, then you can channel back the modified signals to the mixing console via the Dante Network.

 As someone who has recorded several tracks and albums, I can vouch that recording is not easy.
 After recording several vocal tracks, you will feel that your vocal cords would begin to tire, and singing becomes effortful.
-With tired vocal cords, you might end up missing the notes.
+With tired vocal cords, you might end up missing the notes, be it flat or sharp notes.

 Similarly, successively singing songs during live performances is not easy likewise.
 Moreover, often after a set or two, you end with sore vocal cords, and there’s a big chance that you will miss some notes while singing.
 Hence, Auto-Tune Live’s availability is a welcome relief for singers who work themselves singing in successive gigs.